 Here are four options for our next two weave-alongs.
-I choose these as next good steps on our collective weaving journey.
+I chose these as good next-steps on our collective weaving journey.

-Beneath the gallery of photos is information about yarn and loom requirements for each project and the golden nuggets gleamed by weaving them.
-Click on the photo of you would like to enlarge it.
+Beneath the gallery of photos is information about yarn and loom requirements for each project and the golden nuggets gleaned by weaving them.

 Return to the Patreon post to vote.

-Head back over to the Patreon Page to cast your vote for our next weave-along!
+Head back over to the Patreon post to cast your vote for our next two weave-alongs!